nejukmaster/ProjectA/ProjectA/Assets/Mob/readme.md

 Mob System
 =====
 In this part, we will build monsters system that will be placed in the open world field.
 Features to be implemented are as follows.
+You can see the production process of Mob [here].

 > Mob Spawning
 >